300HR Circle Yoga Teacher Training

 Bonnie’s teaching is lighthearted but focused: she wants her students to understand the principles of healthy alignment and be able to treat their bodies well, not just in class, but in their daily lives.
 Bonnie uses her rigorous training at the original YogaWorks in Santa Monica and her current interest in biomechanics to make sure that each session combines classic asana with innovative approaches to movement, alignment, and breath.
 She also uses her academic background (Humanities at Yale, English at UCLA) to give her classes a clear intellectual structure.
 But most of all, she uses her own experiences with chronic pain and gradual recovery to anchor her compassionate, individualized approach to teaching.
 She loves it when her students take charge of their own practices!
 She always encourages them to ask questions, make up modifications, and steal anything they like and take it home.

-Eduardo has been practicing Hatha Yoga since 1994 and teaching since 2007.
-Initiated into the Sri Vidya lineage of Swami Rama of the Himalayas, he is most inspired by his master teachers, Pandit Rajmani Tigunait and Yogarupa Rod Stryker (ParaYoga).
-His teaching approach is grounded in the biomechanics of alignment, Ayurveda and yoga philosophy, as they apply to the current challenges of modern living.
-Eduardo holds a Masters Degree in Computer Science from George Mason University and maintains an ever-demanding corporate job that helps him relate to "left-brained," more logic-based students who are combining their analytical view with a heart oriented practice.
-Eduardo is also co-director of StoneSong Awareness & Nature Center in Western Maryland.
-In his teaching, Eduardo strives to help his students cultivate a felt sense of alignment, efficacy of movement, mental ease, and that sweet spot known as the "sacred pause"—where we draw from our inherent intelligence to skillfully respond non-reactively to whatever comes up at work, at home, in life.
+Eduardo has been practicing Hatha yoga since 1994, teaching since 2007, and co-leading the 200-hour CY teacher training since 2017.
+He's a registered yoga teacher at the E-RYT 500 level and YACEP.
+Initiated into the Sri Vidya lineage of Swami Rama of the Himalayas, he's most inspired by his master teachers Pandit Rajmani Tigunait and Yogarupa Rod Stryker (ParaYoga®).
+His teaching approach is grounded in the biomechanics of alignment, functional movement, and yoga philosophy as they apply to the current challenges of modern living.
+Eduardo holds a Master's degree in Computer Science from George Mason University and recently retired from Corporate IT after a 30 year career.
+Eduardo is co-owner and executive director of StoneSong Awareness & Nature Center where he leads retreats that integrate yoga, meditation, and forest stewardship in the Allegany mountains of Western Maryland.

 Yael Flusberg, E-RYT 500, C-IAYT, MS